Minimum quantity Discount

 Step 6: Preheat Your Heat Press

-Once everything is set up, place your fabric (such as a T-shirt or hoodie) onto the heat press and pre-press it for 5-10 seconds to remove any wrinkles or moisture.
-Then, carefully position the transfer film on top of the fabric, with the printed design facing down.
-Close the heat press and apply pressure for 15-20 seconds.
-This will transfer the design to the fabric.
+Lay your T-shirt or other garment on the heat press.
+Pre-press for 5–10 seconds to remove moisture and wrinkles.
+Then place the DTF film on the fabric with the design facing down.
+Press for 15–20 seconds.
+The heat and pressure will transfer the design from the film to the fabric.

 Step 8: Peel the Film

-After pressing, allow the transfer to cool for a few seconds.
-Once it’s cool enough to handle, gently peel off the transfer film from the fabric.
-The design should now be fully adhered to the fabric.
+After pressing, let the design cool for a few seconds.
+Then gently peel off the film.
+The design should now be attached to the fabric with bright and clean edges.

 Step 9: Post-Press (Optional)